misakey/backend/docs/content/endpoints/boxes.md

 }
 ```

 ## 2.4.
-2.4 Get the total count of boxes for the current user
+Count boxes for the current user

 ### 2.4.1. request